 Potency and Efficacy

-Compared to their synthetic counterparts, natural supplements are often considered more potent and, hence, more effective.
+Compared to their synthetic counterparts, natural supplements are often considered more potent.
 Their higher biological activity allows them to perform their functions.
 Moreover, they also come with a broader spectrum of benefits, as they can interact with multiple targets and pathways in the human body.
+However, potency does not always equate to efficacy, as many variables come into play.

-For instance, Vitamin E from nuts and seeds contains eight different types of tocopherols and tocotrienols, both of which are antioxidants and anti-inflammatory compounds that benefit the brain and can lower cholesterol.
+For instance, Vitamin E from nuts and seeds contains eight different types of tocopherols and tocotrienols.
+Both antioxidants and anti-inflammatory compounds benefit the brain and can lower cholesterol.

 Added Benefits